 The summer camp mornings are spent learning about the languages and development tools while building project-based lessons.
 The afternoons are flexible and leave time for students to choose what they would like to work on and continue at their own pace.

 At Start Code, our small instructor to student ratio provides customized learning.
-Unlike other camps, our instructors have degrees in Computer Science, Design, and STEAM-focused fields.
+Unlike other camps, our instructors have degrees in Computer Science and STEM-focused fields.

 Here are some things to know about the camp

-Camp is open to students who will be in 6th-12th grade in the fall of 2017.
+Camp is open to middle and high school students in grades 6-12 in fall 2018

 There is a $150 deposit per camp.
 In case of early cancellation, $50 is non-refundable.
 In case of cancellation within 14 days of camp, the entire $150 deposit is non-refundable.